StuyCSDojo/dojo-docs/docs/source/developer_environment/preparing_environment.rst

 Cloning Repos
 ^^^^^^^^^^^^^
-On the school machines, Git is already installed so we would start by cloning the repositories we need.
+On the school machines, Git is already installed so we just need to clone the repositories.
 Start by creating a directory to store all your Dojo Website work.
 Inside that directory, you will need to run the following commands:
 ::

    $ git clone git@github.com:StuyCSDojo/dojo-docs.git
    $ git clone git@github.com:StuyCSDojo/dojo-resources.git
    $ git clone git@github.com:StuyCSDojo/dojo-website.git

 .. note::
    If you need help regarding Git, check out the `Introduction to Git </testing/private/resources/software_installation_and_tips/software_tutorials/programming_tools/git_tutorial.html>`_ guide.
 To set up the SSH keys, check out `SSH Keys </testing/private/resources/software_installation_and_tips/software_tutorials/remote_file_transfer/ssh_keys_tutorial.html>`_ guide.